10 Things to Do in Washington DC in Winter

 Winter Day in Washington| ©Greg Adams

-Winter is, logically, the coldest season in Washington and perhaps the harshest in terms of temperatures.
-In addition to the very low thermometer readings, snowfall is very frequent and often turns the city white.
+Winter is, of course, the coldest season in Washington and perhaps the harshest in terms of temperatures.
+In addition to the low temperatures, snowfall is very frequent and often covers the city in white.

-On average, during December, January and February, temperatures range from a high of 8 degrees Celsius to a low of -3 degrees Celsius in January, the coldest month of the year.
+On average, during December, January, and February, temperatures range from a high of 8 degrees to a low of -3 degrees, which is usually reached in January, the coldest month of the year.

-Book a night bus tour in Washington DC
+Book a night bus tour of Washington, D.C

 Winter in Washington| ©VillageHero